-Improvements must be distinguished from repairs.28
+Improvements must be distinguished from repairs.

 A taxpayer may decide to convert an existing building into a hotel.
-This situation allows a taxpayer to commence trading as a hotelkeeper within a much shorter period in comparison to erecting a new building.
+This situation allows a taxpayer to commence trading as a hotel keeper within a much shorter period in comparison to erecting a new building.
 In these circumstances, the taxpayer would not be entitled to the annual allowance on the purchase price of the building, since purchased buildings do not qualify, but the taxpayer may be entitled to an allowance provided the renovations constitute an improvement.
 Reference must be made to the facts of each case in determining whether something constitutes an improvement.
 A renovation project of this nature will often result in a building being wholly transformed for the use of hotelkeeping and will constitute an improvement, not a repair.
 The cost incurred in improving the building could exceed the cost of acquiring the building.
 The date on which an improvement is completed is important, because different rates apply to different years (see 5.2).

-4.2.6 "Wholly or mainly"
+4.2.6 Meaning of "wholly or mainly used" for a qualifying purpose

 The phrase "wholly or mainly" used in section 13bis(1)(c) is not defined in the Act.
-The word "wholly" is, however, regarded as referring to 100% of an asset's usage, while "mainly" refers to the most part29 or more than $50\%^{30}$ of an asset's usage for the qualifying purpose.
-In section 13bis(1)(c) the qualifying purpose is that the building must be wholly or mainly used by the taxpayer, or if let, by the lessee, in carrying on the trade of hotelkeeper.
+The word "wholly" is, however, regarded as referring to 100% of an asset's usage, while "mainly" refers to the most part or more than $50\%^{30}$ of an asset's usage for the qualifying purpose.
+In section 13bis(1)(c) the qualifying purpose is that the building